sera619/YTDownloader-Android/README.md

 ### Installation

 1. **Enable Unknown Sources:**

+  **Notice** This is necessary because the app is hosted here and not via the Google Play Store.
+Google therefore does not sign the app itself and it is marked as unsafe and not installed.
+Click [here](https://www.airdroid.com/app-management/install-unknown-apps-android/) for more information.):

    - Before installing the APK, you need to allow installations from unknown sources.
-To do this, go to your Android device's settings:
+To do this, go to your Android device's settings
      - Open **Settings**
      - Go to **Security** or **Privacy** (depending on your device)
      - Enable **Unknown Sources** or **Install unknown apps** and allow the browser or file manager you're using to install APKs.

-2. **Download and Install the APK:**
+1. **Download and Install the APK:**
    - Download the APK file from the release section of this repository or from the provided link.
    - Once downloaded, open the APK file to begin the installation process.
    - Follow the on-screen instructions to install the app.